IdczakI/warehouseman2/README.md

 This time, it was created as a web application using Spring MVC, Data, Thymeleaf.

+## What is Warehouseman application and why it was created?

-The application allows you to manage the warehouse.
+This application allows you to manage the warehouse, and more specifically in the register of items delivered to the warehouse and those leaving it.
+I created this project because I would like to make the job of a warehouse manager easier, because I used to be one myself.

+## General info
 ### Login data
 - ID: 110A
 - password: 000

 user = warehouseman

-## General info
 After logging in, a page with information about items in stock appears.
 Use the colored buttons to move between pages.
 Their description is below.

 ### Items in warehouse
 It contains information about the name and description